aettic/slither/readme.md

 From GitHub, you can select Code > Download Zip.

 ---
+### Installing Python3
+If you already have Python3 installed and know how to execute .py scripts from the command line, you can skip this section.

+If you do not have Python3 installed, you will need to download and install it.
+There are several ways to do this, I am going to include my personal recommendations here, but the crux of the matter is that you will need to know *how to launch* python3 commands.

+In general, I recommend using https://www.python.org/downloads/ to download the official latest release of Python3.
+The installation process should be straight forward.
+Once it is installed, restart Terminal or Command Prompt if you have it open, and test it out by executing the command provided.

+There are a number of different execution command keywords for python3 depending on your installation and other circumstances, which makes this part a bit annoying, but for sake of ease, I'm just going to use the one I've seen most commonly, which is `python3`, this might be different in your installation, please determine what command is used to execute the python interpreter on your own installation, and substitute that command where you see `python3` below.

+---
 ### Starting the Game
 This game is a python script, which means right now it must be run in a Terminal or Command prompt, on a machine running Python3.
 Extract the zip folder to some location, and then change directory into that location in your Terminal.
-Then run this command:
-`python3 src/main.py`

-You must have python3 installed on your system first.
+Then launch the python script from within the "slither" folder.

 This should start the game inside your Terminal window.
 If there is something wrong, you may experience a Python interpreter execution error, and the game will not start.
 If this happens, please take note of the error and contact me.
 (See the final section in this manual).